 Snow Emergency Parking Ban

-Parking may be banned on both sides of emergency snow routes, arterial streets and bus routes.
+Parking may be banned on both sides of emergency snow routes, arterial streets, school and bus routes.
 These routes must remain open for emergency vehicles.
 Along non-arterial streets, bus routes are marked with signs.

 Snow Removal Districts